 There are plenty of reasons why Good Will Hunting is one of the most beloved films of the past 20 years.
 It has that great Robin Williams performance, the only one he ever won an Oscar for.
 It put indie director Gus Van Sant on the mainstream map.
-And, of course, it gave us Matt Damon and Ben Affleck’s Cinderella story: two up-and-coming actors who slept on each other’s couches wrote a screenplay, starred in the movie, and then won Academy Awards for their writing.
+And, of course, it gave us Matt Damon and Ben Affleck’s Cinderella story: two up-and-coming actors who slept on each other’s couches, wrote a screenplay, starred in the movie, and then won Academy Awards for their writing.
 (The movie tends to make us cry, too.
 We shouldn’t overlook that.)
-Here are some facts about Good Will Hunting to help you appreciate it even more.
+On the 20th anniversary of its original release, here are some facts about Good Will Hunting to help you appreciate it even more.
 If you didn’t know some of these things before, don’t worry.
 It’s not your fault.

 1. IT WAS ORIGINALLY ABOUT A MATH GENIUS AND HIS BUDDY OUTSMARTING THE GOVERNMENT.